strapi/community-content/README.md

 Considering writing for the Strapi community and sharing your technical expertise?

+NOTE: ALL CONTENT PRODUCED BEFORE THE RELEASE OF V4 SHOULD BE UPDATED BY THE AUTHOR AFTER THE RELEASE

 ### How it Works?

 #### Step 1: Register to join the program